Package Documentation¶

 Record a

-log entry for this span.Method DescriptionThe
+EndContentlog entry for this span.Method DescriptionThe

-is called (implicitly).import agentc catalog = agentc.Catalog() incoming_state = {"flights": []} with catalog.Span(name="flight_planner", state=incoming_state) as span: ... = flight_planner_implementation(...) incoming_state["flights"] = [{"flight_number": "AA123", "status": "on_time"}]
+exit()method is to denote the end of the span (optionally logging the outgoing state if specified).
+This method is also called when exiting the span using thewithstatement successfully.
+In the example below,exit()is called (implicitly).import agentc catalog = agentc.Catalog() incoming_state = {"flights": []} with catalog.Span(name="flight_planner", state=incoming_state) as span: ... = flight_planner_implementation(...) incoming_state["flights"] = [{"flight_number": "AA123", "status": "on_time"}]

 On exiting the context, one log is generated possessing the content below: